-December 31, 2011 December 31, 2010 December 31, 2009
+December 31, 2012 US\$ '000 December 31, 2011 US\$'000 December 31, 2010 US\$'000

-US\$ '000 US\$ '000 US\$ '000

 Restructuring expenses:

-Rest of World - Ireland - 301 -
+Rest of World - Ireland 301

-Rest of World - Other - - -
+Rest of World - Other

 Americas

-301 -
+301

 The 2010 restructuring expenses were incurred in connection with a programme involving a re-organisation of the Group's HIV manufacturing activities and comprised termination payments for employees located in Ireland.
-This restructuring cost is included within Net gain on divestment of business and restructuring expenses, on the face of the income statement.
+This restructuring cost is included within net gain on divestment of business and restructuring expenses, on the face of the statement of operations.